silnrsi/fontdocs/documentation/source/markdowntest.md

 Note that links do not work in generated PDF files.

+## Anchors

+Anchors can be added to page sections so the sections can be referenced in URLs that point directly to those sections on SIL Product Sites.
+The format is a simple anchor with an `id`: `<a id="name"/>` These are not visible or serve any purpose in the local HTML or PDF files.
+Example:

+#### Alternate D hook <a id="cv17"/>

+That section heading has an anchor with `id="cv17"` that can be referenced in URLs as `#cv17`, for example, [https://software.sil.org/charis/features/#cv17](https://software.sil.org/charis/features/#cv17).

 ## Footnotes

 Here is an example of a footnote[^1] that will appear at the very bottom[^anytext] of the page.
 Footnotes will automatically be numbered sequentially when rendered.